ToshioCP/Gobject-tutorial/src/sec3.src.md

 misc/example3.c
 @@@

-- 16-22: Class initialization function and instance initialization function.
+- 16-22: A class initialization function and an instance initialization function.
 They do nothing here but they are necessary for the registration.
 - 24-43: `t_double_get_type` function.
 This function returns the type of the TDouble object.